 Frequency band 76-77 GHz

-The present 76 GHz to 77 GHz automotive radar technology is also the basis for some fixed installed surveillance applications.
-So far however, the only fixed installations found in the market and reported by ETSI were at railway-road level crossings.
+The present 76 GHz to 77 GHz automotive radar technology is also the basis for some fixed installed infrastructure and surveillance applications.
 The development of the automotive radar systems in the industry predates 1995, and the corresponding ETSI standard ETSI EN 301 091 (V1.1.1) [11] was published in 1998 and the latest amendment was published in November 2006 as version ETSI EN 301 091 (V1.3.3) [12].
 This Harmonised European Standard only includes automotive radars in its scope of application but is currently under revision to also include fixed installations used at railway level crossings.
-It is worth to note that the 76 - 77 GHz regulations of the FCC are restricted to automotive radars only and that a consultation in 2011-2012 did not materialise so far in a widening of the scope of the ruling to also include all types of fixed installed applications except for installations at airports [ref to FCC 12-72].
+It is worth to note that the 76 - 77 GHz regulations of the FCC are currently restricted to automotive radars only and that a consultation in 2011-2012 did not materialise so far in a widening of the scope of the ruling to also include all types of fixed installed applications except for installations at airports [ref to FCC 12-72].

 The published ETSI system reference document TR 102 704 [13] did finally not include any fixed installed surveillance radar applications operating in the 76 GHz to 77 GHz band and the ECC received only a dedicated request for fixed installed radar applications at railway level crossings which led finally to an inclusion of this application in the annex 4 of ERC/REC 70-03 [15] for SRD applications used by the railways.
-Therefore, it should be recognised that no demand from ETSI has come forward to support fixed radar applications beyond level crossing radars in this band until now.
-In the absence of a clear demand, it has not been possible to investigate the subject of spectrum compatibility between ground-based vehicular radars and fixed radar applications and to ensure that road-safety related applications (e.g. LRR application used for cruise control application in lorries) can operate under acceptable usage conditions without harmful interference from fixed installations nearby public roads.
+Therefore, it should be recognised that no request from ETSI has come forward to support fixed radar applications beyond level crossing radars in this band until now.
+In the absence of such a clear request, it has not been possible for CEPT to investigate the subject of spectrum compatibility between ground-based vehicular radars and fixed radar applications and to ensure that road-safety related applications (e.g. LRR application used for cruise control application in lorries) can operate under acceptable usage conditions without harmful interference from fixed installations near to public roads.

-New recent application requests presented in CEPT include the use of 76-77 radar technology at aircraft, either on the ground (e.g. when the plane is taxiing) or even in the air (e.g. as safety-related application during the landing approach at low altitude above the ground to avoid obstructions, to be used by business airplanes or helicopters).One company has approached CEPT providing information on existing and planned fixed radar installations and related applications.
-All ground-based vehicle usage seems in this context as covered by the existing regulations whereas usage in the air at heights above the ground requires first spectrum compatibility investigations.
+New recent application requests presented in CEPT include the use of 76-77 radar technology on aircraft, either on the ground (e.g. when the plane is taxiing) or even in the air (e.g. as safety-related application during the landing approach at low altitude above the ground to avoid obstructions, to be used by helicopters).One company has approached CEPT providing information on existing and planned fixed radar installations and related applications.
+All ground-based vehicle usage, including usage on-ground at e.g. an aircraft during taxiing, seems in this context as covered by the existing regulations whereas usage in the air at heights above the ground requires first spectrum compatibility investigations.
+A minor modification is proposed by CEPT to replace the term “terrestrial” by “ground-based” for the 76-77 GHz entry in the EC Decision as shown in Annex 3.

-CEPT does not suggest restricting the usage to vehicular radars only, but sees a need to investigate the situation with different types of radar applications (fixed infrastructure and vehicular radars) in the 76-77 GHz range.
-No restriction is proposed by CEPT until the evidence is provided that fixed installed outdoor radar applications could harmfully interfere the road-safety related vehicular radar applications.
+CEPT does not suggest restricting the usage to vehicular radars only, but sees a need to investigate the situation with different types of radar applications (fixed infrastructure, surveillance and vehicular radars) in the 76-77 GHz range.
+No restriction is proposed by CEPT until the evidence is provided that fixed installed outdoor radar applications could harmfully interfere with road-safety related vehicular radar applications.

+ETSI is in a process of creating two new ETSI SRdoc describing the technical characteristics for the above mentioned helicopter usage as well as for fixed road infrastructure usage of the 76-77 GHz technology and other frequency options as per a request to provide information from the CEPT.